In this post, we will learn how to work with JSON in Go, in the simplest way possible.

 Marshaling Structured Data

-Let’s consider our Go struct from before, and see the code required to get a JSON string from data of its type:
+Let’s consider our Bird struct from before, and see the code required to generate a JSON string from a variable of its type:

 package main